bfagargun/bfagargun.github.io/content/_index.md

         text: Download CV
         url: uploads/resume.pdf
       headings:
-        about: ''
+        about: About
-        education: ''
+        education: Education
-        interests: ''
+        interests: Research Interests
     design:
       # Use the new Gradient Mesh which automatically adapts to the selected theme colors
       background: